 Topics such as Word and Sacrament, friendship and justice, joy and sadness are grounded in our innermost yearning for the living God.
 Contemplation is understood not as something for monks and nuns alone, but also as the natural culmination of life with Christ.

-We are all called to be contemplative, and in fact the promotion of a more contemplative consciousness becomes an important social ministry for our times.
+We are all called to be contemplative, and in fact the promotion of a more contemplative consciousness has become an important social ministry for our times.
 We are in need of a profoundly Catholic, genuinely integral spirituality, which takes from our treasure both what is old and what is new (Mt 13:52).
 There are many ways of becoming contemplative and these spiritual talks will assist you in exploring what it means to live in the Spirit, give one's life to Christ, or live out of one's innermost and truest self.

 Learn about downloadable programs.